 The best example of an endorsement deal gone right has to be George Foreman.
 He made his share of money as a boxer, but it's his later business deals that really cemented his financial future.

-He didn't invent the famous George Foreman Grill, he simply lent his name to it, but this small appliance became a massive success.
+He didn't invent the famous George Foreman Grill, he simply lent his name to it, but this small appliance became a massive success along with tons of recipes (we've uploaded a file here with some of his recipes).
 He is said to have earned $137 million in just the first year alone.
 Did you hear that Conor and Floyd?
 137 million in just the first year, and he didn't have to get punched in the face.

 It was an attorney named Sam Perlmutter who originally showed Foreman the Grill (which you can learn more about grills here), made by Salton.
 He told George that he's making all of these other companies and people rich by endorsing their products, but only getting smaller scraps for himself at the end of the day.